lfzkoala/lfzkoala.github.io/_posts/2025-09-07-stablecoins-ai-media-flywheel.md

 3. **AI leaders (trend + volume)**: NVDA/AVGO/MSFT/GOOGL/META.
    Higher highs on rising volume → brains are healthy; they can absorb flows.
-   Break below 20/50DMA on volume → reduce the highest-beta AI first (chips/small caps).
+   Break below 20/50DMA on volume → reduce the highest beta AI first (chips/small caps).

 4. **Exchange activity and policy news**: more spot/derivs volume and calm headlines help rails; major legal shocks are a yellow flag for everyone.